aryn-ai/quickstart/sycamore-local-development-example.md

 exploded_docset.show(show_binary = False)
 ```

-The output should show the exploded DocSet with no elements in the `'type': 'pdf'` entry and many elements with `'type': 'Section'`, and no elements.
+The output should show the exploded DocSet with an empty 'elements' list in the `‘type’: ‘pdf’` entry, many entries with `‘type’: ‘Section’`, and no 'elements' sub-entry.

 3i.
 We will now create the vector embeddings for our DocSet.
 The model we selected is MiniLM, and you could choose a different embedding model depending on your use case.